PennyLaneAI/pennylane-lightning/doc/add_kernel.rst

 Adding a gate implementation
 ############################

 We discuss how one can add another gate implementation in this document.
 Assume that you want to add a custom ``PauliX`` gate implementation in Pennylane-Lightning.
-In this case, you may first add a template class as:
+In this case, you may first create a file and add a class:

 .. code-block:: cpp

-    template <class PrecisionT>
+   // file: MyGateImplementation.hpp

     struct MyGateImplementation {
+      public:
         constexpr static implemented_gates = {GateOperations::PauliX};
         constexpr static kernel_id = KernelType::Mykernel; // Will be discussed below

+        template <class PrecisionT>
         static void applyPauliX(std::complex<PrecisionT>* data,
                                 size_t num_qubits,
                                 const std::vector<size_t>& wires,